Louis Koo: Film producer

 Koo was captivated by Star Wars film series when he was a child.
 After a decades-long acting career in the film industry, he anticipated the rise of China's own Sci-fi films, so he purchased several Visual effects and Prosthetic make-up companies.
 In 2013, Koo founded "One Cool Group Limited".
 As of 2018, One Cool Group has produced 20 films.
 The sci-fi action film Warriors of Future, which Koo produced and stars in, was released on 25 August 2022.

 One Cool Group was to set up an entertainment company with Media Asia in 2021, forming a new group named Cool Style.
 Investors included Hong Kong model and actress Angelababy Yang Ying, Angelababy's agent Kim Chou and Hong Kong film director Stephen Fung’s production company Film Magic Pictures.
 Cool Style's business scope includes artist management and related businesses aiming to cultivate new forces with abundant resources and platforms.

 Koo was able to acquire the rights of the series A Step into the Past in 2015 and adapt it for the big screen - Back to the Past.
 Production for the film officially wrapped on 7 July 2019.
 Koo will also star in the film reprising his role from the series.

 In 2021, Koo served as executive producer for two Hollywood animation films, The Mitchells vs. the Machines and Vivo, with the former being nominated for the Academy Award for Best Animated Feature at the 94th Academy Awards.

+Koo also served as executive producer on The Garfield Movie, which was theatrically released on 24 May 2024.